 Black cinema stays blessing us with many classics — we’re talking thousands of cultural references, sis.
 Many of these gems also center around fighting the powers that be both socially and politically.
-Grab your popcorn and clear your planner ’cause our roundup of resistance-themed films are gonna leave you inspired to change the world.
+Grab your popcorn and clear your planner ’cause our roundup of resistance-themed films is gonna leave you inspired to change the world.

 Inspired by the real-life Soweto uprising, Sarafina! follows a young, Black South African girl who is coming of age during apartheid.
 After the influence of her teacher (played by Whoopi Goldberg, y’all!), she finds her voice to resist the white, racist power structure.
 As tensions rise, Sarafina takes on the fight for freedom with her classmates.
 Not only does this movie give us a serious dose of powerful Black girl realness, but it’s also a musical, filled with hit after hit that will have you singing for Black liberation.

 A real OG of Black films, this one stars a young Laurence Fishburne in a story that centers around the life of high school basketball star, Nathaniel “Cornbread” Hamilton.
 A local star in his neighborhood, he’s seeking a way out.
 The film phenomenally paints the picture of his promise — he’s a role model to his peers and is closing in on a scholarship to attend college.
 But, in events that terrifyingly mirror our realities of today, unarmed Cornbread is killed by police.
 This tragedy leads the neighborhood to rally around securing justice, showing the mobilization of an oppressed Black community dedicated to resistance.

 Daughters of the Dust